-- a) Employee benefit expenses include pay, employer national insurance contributions, employer pension contributions and other employee benefits. - b) Other service expenses include costs relating to premises, transport, supplies and services.
-An accounting adjustment is made so that the charge to the CIES also includes revenue expenditure charged to capital under statute (REFCUS). - c) Depreciation and impairment charges are made to the CIES to reflect the use of fixed assets during the period.
+a) Employee benefit expenses include pay, employer national insurance contributions, employer pension contributions and other employee benefits.

+b) Other service expenses include costs relating to premises, transport, supplies and services.
+An accounting adjustment is made so that the charge to the CIES also includes revenue expenditure charged to capital under statute (REFCUS).

+c) Depreciation and impairment charges are made to the CIES to reflect the use of fixed assets during the period.
 These are not chargeable to the general fund.

-All income received from external customers by the PCC was received into the Estates service, £452,000 in 2021/22 (£250,000 in 2020/21).
+All income received from external customers by the PCC was received into the Estates service, £491,000 in 2022/23 (£452,000 in 2021/22).

-12 Related Parties
+13. Related Parties

-The Commissioner and the Group are required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the Commissioner or to be controlled or influenced by the Commissioner.
-Disclosure of these transactions allows readers of the accounts to assess the extent to which the Commissioner might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Commissioner.
+The Commissioner, the Chief Constable and the Group are required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the Chief Constable or to be controlled or influenced by the Chief Constable.
+Disclosure of these transactions allows readers of the accounts to assess the extent to which the Chief Constable might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Chief Constable.
 In this disclosure, the Chief Constable, as a wholly-owned subsidiary, is included and the note covers the Group as a whole.

 The UK Government exerts significant influence through legislation and grant funding.
-The value of grants received is shown in the Income and Expenditure Account and further details of specific additional grants received are given in note 7.
+The value of grants received is shown in the Income and Expenditure Account and further details of specific additional grants received are given in note 6.

 The Chief Constable makes contributions to pension schemes for both uniformed officers and non-uniformed staff.
-The Police Pension Schemes are administered by the Chief Constable and the Chief Constable paid £39.6m to the Police Pension Fund as contributions in respect of existing officers and those retiring due to ill-health in the year (£37.3m in 2020/21).
-The Local Government Pension Scheme is administered by Hampshire County Council and the Chief Constable made employer's contributions of £13.3m in 2021/22 (£12.6m in 2020/21).
+The Police Pension Schemes are administered by the Chief Constable and the Chief Constable paid £39.3m to the Police Pension Fund as contributions in respect of existing officers and those retiring due to ill-health in the year (£39.6m in 2021/22).
+The Local Government Pension Scheme is administered by Hampshire County Council and the Chief Constable made employer's contributions of £13.8m in 2022/23 (£13.3m in 2021/22).